barbazul/1kfa/mod_guide_campaigns.md

 It can be a great treasure, it can be fame and renown, it can be weaponry, a magical boon, the elusive respect of an NPC, it can even be self confidence.
 It can be an appreciation for the power of friendship.
-(Pixar and Disney have some *incredibly* well-done Hero's Journey stories.
-Don't discount them because they're animated.)
+(Pixar and Disney have some *incredibly* well-done Hero's Journey stories.)

 It's important not to create a prize that just seems cool to you, the GM.
 The prize should follow from the fiction.
 It should be something that is